rafael-alani/brainfuck-interpreter/README.md

 # Brainfuck

-These files should help you get started with your brainfuck implementation.
-In specific, they take care of the fiddly bit with reading a file.

-There are a few files in here for you:

  - main.s:
     This file contains the main function.
     It reads a file from a command line argument and passes it to your brainfuck implementation.